 It was a tough ask.
 For years, people have been forced to clean their carpets with expensive for-hire carpet cleaners, and many have gotten used to the expense.
-What’s more, the problem of trapped dirt has been so historically intractable that the vast majority of people have gotten used to adjusting their behavior to accommodate their carpet.
+What’s more, the problem of trapped dirt has been so historically intractable that the vast majority of people have gotten used to adjusting their behavior to accommodate their carpets.
 They take off their shoes outside, refrain from carrying food into carpeted areas, and put limits on what can be done in carpeted rooms.

 The Home Fresh carpet is a product that seeks to solve all those issues and add a few perks of its own.
 Empire Today is marketing the Home Fresh as the first hypoallergenic carpet on the market.
 The firm claims that it does not collect dust, bugs, and pet residues in the way that a standard carpet does, and that you can remove any debris that does accumulate with a vacuum – no expensive steam cleaners or solutions required.

 Empire Today isn’t just making bold claims: the company spent considerable time in the lab developing the innovations that would make the breakthrough product possible.
 The first thing that they decided to do was give the carpet a well-ventilated base layer.
 The ventilation, the company claims, helps to assist the currents generated by vacuums as they glide across the floor.
 The padding helps to make it easier to collect particles from the interior of the carpet by allowing air to flow from beneath.